quicwg/base-drafts/draft-ietf-quic-qpack.md

 ## Decoder

-As in HPACK, the decoder processes header blocks and emits the corresponding header lists.
+As in HPACK, the decoder processes a series of representations and emits the corresponding field sections.
 It also processes instructions received on the encoder stream that modify the dynamic table.
-Note that header blocks and encoder stream instructions arrive on separate streams.
-This is unlike HPACK, where header blocks can contain instructions that modify the dynamic table, and there is no dedicated stream of HPACK instructions.
+Note that encoded field sections and encoder stream instructions arrive on separate streams.
+This is unlike HPACK, where encoded field sections (header blocks) can contain instructions that modify the dynamic table, and there is no dedicated stream of HPACK instructions.

-The decoder MUST emit header fields in the order their representations appear in the input header block.
+The decoder MUST emit field lines in the order their representations appear in the encoded field section.

 ### Blocked Decoding

-Upon receipt of a header block, the decoder examines the Required Insert Count.
-When the Required Insert Count is less than or equal to the decoder's Insert Count, the header block can be processed immediately.
-Otherwise, the stream on which the header block was received becomes blocked.
+Upon receipt of an encoded field section, the decoder examines the Required Insert Count.
+When the Required Insert Count is less than or equal to the decoder's Insert Count, the field section can be processed immediately.
+Otherwise, the stream on which the field section was received becomes blocked.

-While blocked, header block data SHOULD remain in the blocked stream's flow control window.
-A stream becomes unblocked when the Insert Count becomes greater than or equal to the Required Insert Count for all header blocks the decoder has started reading from the stream.
+While blocked, encoded field section data SHOULD remain in the blocked stream's flow control window.
+A stream becomes unblocked when the Insert Count becomes greater than or equal to the Required Insert Count for all encoded field sections the decoder has started reading from the stream.

-When processing header blocks, the decoder expects the Required Insert Count to equal the lowest possible value for the Insert Count with which the header block can be decoded, as prescribed in {{blocked-streams}}.
-If it encounters a Required Insert Count smaller than expected, it MUST treat this as a connection error of type QPACK_DECOMPRESSION_FAILED; see {{invalid-references}}.
+When processing encoded field sections, the decoder expects the Required Insert Count to equal the lowest possible value for the Insert Count with which the field section can be decoded, as prescribed in {{blocked-streams}}.
+If it encounters a Required Insert Count smaller than expected, it MUST treat this as a connection error of type QPACK_DECOMPRESSION_FAILED; see
+{{invalid-references}}.
 If it encounters a Required Insert Count larger than expected, it MAY treat this as a connection error of type QPACK_DECOMPRESSION_FAILED.

 ### State Synchronization

 The decoder signals the following events by emitting decoder instructions ({{decoder-instructions}}) on the decoder stream.

-#### Completed Processing of a Header Block
+#### Completed Processing of a Field Section

-After the decoder finishes decoding a header block containing dynamic table references, it MUST emit a Header Acknowledgement instruction ({{header-acknowledgement}}).
-A stream may carry multiple header blocks in the case of intermediate responses, trailers, and pushed requests.
-The encoder interprets each Header Acknowledgement instruction as acknowledging the earliest unacknowledged header block containing dynamic table references sent on the given stream.
+After the decoder finishes decoding a field section encoded using representations containing dynamic table references, it MUST emit a Section Acknowledgement instruction ({{header-acknowledgement}}).
+A stream may carry multiple field sections in the case of intermediate responses, trailers, and pushed requests.
+The encoder interprets each Section Acknowledgement instruction as acknowledging the earliest unacknowledged field section containing dynamic table references sent on the given stream.

 #### Abandonment of a Stream

-When an endpoint receives a stream reset before the end of a stream or before all header blocks are processed on that stream, or when it abandons reading of a stream, it generates a Stream Cancellation instruction; see
+When an endpoint receives a stream reset before the end of a stream or before all encoded field sections are processed on that stream, or when it abandons reading of a stream, it generates a Stream Cancellation instruction; see
 {{stream-cancellation}}.
 This signals to the encoder that all references to the dynamic table on that stream are no longer outstanding.
 A decoder with a maximum dynamic table capacity ({{maximum-dynamic-table-capacity}}) equal to zero MAY omit sending Stream Cancellations, because the encoder cannot have any dynamic table references.
 An encoder cannot infer from this instruction that any updates to the dynamic table have been received.

-The Header Acknowledgement and Stream Cancellation instructions permit the encoder to remove references to entries in the dynamic table.
+The Section Acknowledgement and Stream Cancellation instructions permit the encoder to remove references to entries in the dynamic table.
 When an entry with absolute index lower than the Known Received Count has zero references, then it is considered evictable; see {{blocked-insertion}}.